-'Rebirth: The Mississippi's National Park' on TPT-MN!
+'Rebirth: The Mississippi's National Park' on TPT-MN

 Once a dumping ground, now a national park: the Twin Cities stretch of the Mississippi River.

-As we face new challenges like agricultural pollution, development pressure and habitat degradation, this story also reminds us of the powerful, long-term impact citizen-based stewardship and advocacy can have on the natural wonders we love.
+As we face new challenges like agricultural pollution, development pressure and habitat degradation, this story also reminds us of the powerful, long-term impact community-based stewardship and advocacy can have on the natural wonders we love.

 More about the film

 In the '70s, from the deck of his boat The Turtle, St. Paul resident and community leader Tom Kelley fell in love with the Mississippi River.
 Looking beyond its polluted waters and industrial banks, Kelley saw both what it once had been and could be again: America's river and the thrumming heartbeat of the Twin Cities.
 He pulled friends and colleagues aboard The Turtle, sharing his favorite river stretches and passion, and slowly, steadily built a small community of supporters.
 These river visionaries worked locally, then nationally and across party lines.
 Despite long odds, their dedication paid off.

 In 1988, Congress enacted by federal law the recognition and protection of the 72-mile Twin Cities stretch of the Mississippi River as a national park.
 It is one of just a handful of national partnership parks, meaning that nobody was displaced by its creation and that cities, townships and residents would be expected to work together to protect and enhance it.

 More than a change in the river's legal status, the designation was a tipping point in the river's history, successfully turning the current of public opinion towards protecting and restoring the health and vitality of the Mighty Mississippi in the Twin Cities.